Heavy-ball-based optimal thresholding algorithms for sparse linear inverse problems

 \subsection{Image reconstruction}

-In this section, we compare the performance of algorithms on the reconstruction of several images (Lena, Peppers and Baboon) of size $512 \times512$.
+In this section, we compare the performances of several algorithms on the reconstruction of several images (\emph{Lena}, \emph{Peppers} and \emph{Baboon}) of size $512 \times512$.
 Only accurate measurements are used in the experiment, and the measurement matrices are $m\times n$ normalized standard Gaussian matrices with $n=512$ and $m=\lceil\kappa\cdot n\rceil,$ where $\kappa$ is the sampling rate.
 The discrete wavelet transform with the \emph{`sym8'} wavelet is used to establish the sparse representation of the images.
-The input sparsity level is set as $k=\lceil n/10\rceil$ for HBROTP, ROTP2 and PGROTP.
+The input sparsity level is set as $k=\lceil n/10\rceil$ for HBROTP, ROTP2 and PGROTP, and the parameters of HBROTP are set as $\alpha=5$ and $ \beta = 0.2$.
 The peak signal-to-noise ratio (PSNR) is used to compare the reconstruction quality of images, which is defined by

 where $MSE$ denotes the mean-squared error between the reconstructed and original image, and $V$ represents the maximum fluctuation in the original image data type ($V=255$ is used in our experiments).
 Clearly, the larger the value of PSNR, the higher the reconstruction quality.